 Let’s go further and understand how the letter of recommendation actually have to be sent to the university through the online medium.

-Most importantly, as soon as you are done with your application and working on the letter of recommendation, we suggest that you start thinking about potential recommenders.
+Most importantly, as soon as you are done with your graduate school application and working on the letter of recommendation, we suggest that you start thinking about potential recommenders.

 Identify these people and get their approval well in advance – don’t wait for the last minute because you know professors and faculty members are also going to be busy with their own schedule.

 So if you want them to send this letter of recommendation in a timely manner, you need to inform them well ahead of time.

 Now, in the application form you want to waive your right to see the letter of recommendation– the reason being is the letter of recommendation is supposed to be confidential.

 Keep a close watch on your application form to ensure that your recommenders have actually uploaded the letter of recommendation or else you’ll have to remind them because these also necessarily have to be sent before the deadline.

 So you need to make sure you approach 3 distinct people in terms of the level of interaction because each letter of recommendation should highlight a different quality in you.

 If one is talking about your academics, then the other could talk about the skills you displayed while working on a project and if you’re working or have done an internship then the third one should talk about your technical or leadership skills.

 That’s the reason they require three letters of recommendation.
 Keep them distinct and unique.
 There should not be any overlap in content.

 LoR’s essentially seek to point out the qualities that transcripts do not – soft skills.
 That’s the reason why the letter of recommendation is so important for your application.